 This fort is located 4 km away from the village of Aldona on the river island of Corjuem, Goa.
-It was a military fortress for the defence of Portuguese.
+It was a military fortress for the defense of Portuguese.
 It is a protected monument under the Goa, Daman and Diu ancient monuments and archaeological sites and remains active.

 Location– Off- Aldona, Corjuem, North Goa